 Is it really worth to use green tea ?

-Few clinical studies supports these beliefs that green tea may help in treating genital warts, reducing the inflammation in arthritis and effective in treating tooth decay.
+Genital warts, arthritis and dental decay: Few clinical studies support these beliefs that green tea may help in treating genital warts, reducing the inflammation in arthritis and effective in treating tooth decay.

 1. Consumption of green tea, concentrated green tea extract, and other green tea products (such as EGCG capsules) be avoided for patients undergoing bortezomib treatment.